 Rules on Dividend Declaration of Mutual Funds of Bangladesh:

 According to the Mutual Fund Rules in 2001, a minimum of 70% of the income of the Fund will be distributed as a cash dividend or reinvestment or both cash dividend and reinvestment at the end of each accounting year.
 The Fund shall create a dividend equalization reserve fund to ensure consistency in dividend.
 The dividend will be distributed within 45 days from the date of declaration.

 RIU Calculation – The Whole Process:

-Since, distributed Reinvestment Units (RIU) opposed to cash dividend add new number of units to the existing one, the NAVPU goes down automatically.
-The fund managers ultimately take the challenge, through issuing RIU, to bring back NAVPU to keep the units market price in the exchanges.
-But the fund managers should keep in mind the opportunity costs of the unitholders while declaring RIU though it gives additional fund to grow further.
+Since distributed Reinvestment Units (RIU) opposed to cash dividend add a new number of units to the existing one, the NAVPU goes down automatically.
+The fund managers ultimately take the challenge, through issuing RIU, to bring back NAVPU to keep the unit’s market price in the exchanges.
+But the fund managers should keep in mind the opportunity costs of the unitholders while declaring RIU though it gives additional funds to grow further.

 Disclaimer: This publication is produced by Research and Innovation Lab at Royal Capital Limited (RCL) solely for the information of Clients of RCL.
 Clients are expected to make their own investment decisions using any information contained herein.
 The contained information in the report should not be interpreted as an offer to sell, or a solicitation of any offer to buy any investment.
 Projections of potential risk are based on published information but do not guarantee any actual risk or return to be materialized.